 Have you ever written something that you wish you hadn’t?
 After two years of blogging, I’ve put into words quite a few thoughts, opinions and reading plans.
-However, some of those are no longer true.
+However, some of them are no longer true.
 My major writing regrets are not related with book reviews or ratings.
 Generally, I wish I hadn’t said that I was going to read or buy specific books.
-I feel like, in a way, I may be betraying someone’s expectations, although I’m pretty sure no one besides myself remembers that I wrote certain things.
+I feel like, in a way, I may be betraying someone’s expectations, although I’m pretty sure no one besides me remembers that I wrote certain things.

-Last year, I published a post about the books featured on the 2017 Man Booker Prize longlist and selected the ones that I wanted to read.
+Last year, I published a post about the books featured in the 2017 Man Booker Prize longlist and selected the ones that I wanted to read.
 But, almost a year later and after reading more reviews on them, I realised that I had changed my mind and no longer have any desire to read some of them, because they don’t appeal to me after all.
-That is the case with Days Without End by Sebastian Barry and 4321 by Paul Auster.
+That is the case of Days Without End by Sebastian Barry and 4321 by Paul Auster.

 While revealing some of the books that I took from my shelves last year, I got carried away and said that I was going to buy the Complete Works of William Shakespeare, reason why I was giving away my copy of Hamlet.
-Afterwards, I came to my senses and realised that I would never ever read all Shakespeare’s works.
-Most of all because I have no interest at all in some of them.
-I just want to read a couple of more plays.
+Afterwards, I came to my senses and realised that I would never ever read all Shakespeare’s works, mainly because I have no interest at all in some of them.
+I just want to read a couple more plays.
 Thus, I’ve decided against buying a book featuring all his works, seeing that I’d never read them.
 The worst thing about all this is that I don’t own a copy of Hamlet any longer and will now have to buy a new one.

 Whenever I write a post about my favourite books from a certain category, I’m pretty certain about my choices and almost never regret them afterwards.
-That was not the case with the one about my favourite books by Portuguese authors.
+That was not the case of the one about my favourite books by Portuguese authors.
 Soon after publishing it, I was already regretting having included A Lua de Joana by Maria Teresa Maia Gonzalez on it.
-Although I adored it when I read it as a teenager and still remember it fondly, it isn’t amongst my favourites anymore and, to be honest, it wasn’t neither when I wrote that post.
+Although I adored it when I read it as a teenager and still remember it fondly, it isn’t amongst my favourites anymore and, to be honest, neither was it when I wrote that post.
 It just has a special place in my heart.